 This online course from the Michigan State University English Language Center is designed to help international students transition to studying at a U.S. university.

-This PDF from Counseling & Psychiatric Services (CAPS) highlights a few ways students can get connected to on- and off-campus services that are right for them.
+Counseling & Psychiatric Services (CAPS) provides a few ways students can get connected to on- and off-campus services that are right for them.

 CAPS offers over-the-phone and in-person appointments to help connect students to counseling and psychiatric resources within their local community.
 To schedule an appointment, please call (517) 355-8270 and ask to be connected with a referral specialist.